-Before you even tell the price to the client you should study his business from the customer and market point of view.
+Before you even tell the price to the client, you should study his business from the customers and market point of view.

 - Who are the customers of the product or service your client provides?

 - How much do they pay to use the product or service?

 - What problems and pain points does the product or services cover?

 When you have this data on your hands - you'll be able to move to the next step, which is...